amrgasser/Bosta/README.md

 - run ```docker-compose up```
 - run ```npm start```
 ------
 This app uses a nodejs server with a postgresSQL database.
 Implemented rate limiter using IP address and stored in a redis cache and created a middleware for it to control TTL and max number of hits.
 Created a middleware for jwt authentication.
+Added index for borrower_check_book table by borrower_id to speed up the process of a user checking their books.

 # Endpoints
 - Books